Man Gets Hand Stuck In Industrial Tortilla Press: SDFD

-San Diego Fire-Rescue crews are attending a man in his 60s who got his hand stuck in an industrial tortilla press Thursday afternoon.
+A man in his 60s was rushed to the hospital Thursday after his hand became stuck in an industrial tortilla press.

 A request was made for a surgeon to come to the scene from UC San Diego Medical Center, SDFD battalion Chief Jeff Mitchell said.